Poet, Professor, Prankster

 I had to agree.
 We had included excerpts from those early diaries in our 2009 “Pathways of Pioneers, Idaho’s Oregon Trail Legacy.”
 They were the kind of reviews that would have shuttered a Broadway production in the first week.

 There was a reason it was known as the nation’s longest cemetery.
-Nearly one in ten never reached their destination, buried in graves along Idaho’s part of the Trail, just deep enough that the coyotes wouldn’t dig them up.
+Nearly one in ten never reached their destination.
+They lie buried in graves along Idaho’s part of the Trail, just deep enough that the coyotes wouldn’t dig them up.

 ---------------------------------------------